Breeding Location:

 General

-Short-tailed Shearwater: Medium-sized shearwater with dark brown body and occasional traces of white in the center of upperwings.
+Short-tailed Shearwater: Medium-sized shearwater with dark brown body and occasional traces of white in the center of upperwings; has more brown feather fringes that give it a slightly scaly appearance, especially on scapulars.
+Cap to below eye are a dark brown to dark gray.
 Feet are dark gray and trail slightly behind tail in flight.
 Tail is rounded.
+Bill is brown to dark gray and often darker near the tip.
 Sexes are similar.
+Juvenile is similar to adult, although sometimes may look stubby and small-winged.

 Range and Habitat

-Short-tailed Shearwater: Breeds on coasts and islands of southeastern Australia.
-Summer visitor to Pacific Coast of North America, from Bering Sea and Aleutian Islands south to California; rare south of British Columbia.
-Pelagic, comes ashore only to breed.
+Short-tailed Shearwater: Breeds along the coasts and islands of southeastern Australia.
+Summer visitor to the Pacific Coast of North America, from the Bering Sea and Aleutian Islands south to California and the northern Baja Peninsula; rare south of British Columbia.
+This species is highly pelagic, coming ashore only to breed.

 Breeding and Nesting